Hamza-Abbas/German-Airbnb-Analytics-Pipeline-dbt-Databricks-Power-BI/README.md

 ## 🔧 Key Engineering Decisions

 **Why opted for Medallion Architecture?**
-Separating Bronze/Silver/Gold means source data is never mutated.
+Separating Bronze/Silver/Gold means that source data is never mutated.
 If a Silver transformation breaks, raw data is preserved in Bronze and the pipeline can be reprocessed without re-ingestion.